umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/index.md

 Show field X if value of field Y is...

 ##[Attaching workflows](Attaching-Workflows/index.md)
-Extend the functionaly of your forms by adding workflows
+Extend the functionality of your forms by adding workflows

 ##[Viewing and exporting entries](Viewing-and-Exporting-Entries/index.md)
 Manage and export your data